Bellaposa/APGenericSearchTextField/README.md

 	- After: `@IBOutlet weak var textField: SearchTextField!`
 	- Before: `@IBOutlet weak var textField: UIView!`

-* Define a variable of type `GenericSearchTextField`
+* Define a computed property of type `GenericSearchTextField`
- 	- Cast your variable with `GenericSearchTextField`
+ 	- Cast your variable to `GenericSearchTextField`
 	- Now your are able to use your variable

 ```swift